kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 * Model weights
 * Plots and other visualisations

-Kedro-Viz provides a reliable and convenient way to store and access experiment data.
-With collaborative experiment tracking in Kedro-Viz, you can easily share your experiments with team members.
-This is made possible through local and remote storage solutions.
-Whether you choose to store your experiments locally or leverage cloud storage options like AWS S3, Kedro-Viz ensures that all team members can access and analyze their own experiments as well as those conducted by others.
+You can use Kedro-Viz experiment tracking to store and access results, and to share them with others for comparison.
+Storage can be local or remote, such as cloud storage on AWS S3.

 ## Experiment tracking demonstration using Kedro-Viz